UCSD-ECEMAE-148/winter-2024-final-project-team-6/README.md

-# Team 6 Final Project: Drone Following
+<h1 align="center">Team 6 Final Project - Drone Following with Computer Vision</h1>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/H7b-YXtxtiM&ab_" title="Robocar Video" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope" allowfullscreen></iframe>
+---

+[![Video of final project](https://github.com/UCSD-ECEMAE-148/winter-2024-final-project-team-6/assets/68714078/c1dc3038-7345-4b93-b0b6-4b096942d60a)](http://www.youtube.com/watch?v=H7b-YXtxtiM&ab_)

+### Abstract
+Our team built an autonomous car that could identify, track, and follow a flying drone using machine learning, openCV, and ROS2.

 **Objectives**
 - Use machine learning and OpenCV to recognize drone
-- Integrate it into the Jetson Nano and follow the drone while navigating
+- Use ROS2 running on the Jetson Nano to connect vision and car control
-- Reducing latencey for optimized relay times and rapid tracking [![Video of final project](https://github.com/UCSD-ECEMAE-148/winter-2024-final-project-team-6/assets/68714078/c1dc3038-7345-4b93-b0b6-4b096942d60a)](http://www.youtube.com/watch?v=H7b-YXtxtiM&ab_)

-### Abstract
-This teams final project was a nold attempt at solving one of the most potent problems faced in the tracking and recovery sector of aerial vehicles namely drones which can be used in delivering courier packages to remote locations.
-Using line detection in a 2-dimentional setting is already challenging but this project in many was pushed the limit of the Nano and Oakd's processing capability by utilizing Roboflow trained models to succesfully identify the airborne drone.

-## The Minimum Viable Product
-- Identify the drone
-- Use ROS2 as a platform to track the drone
-- Integrate a platform that can be used for landing the drone
+- Follow the drone as it flies around
-- Use effective algorithms to ensure that our erroe values allow us to keep the drone in frame while it is moving.

-## What We Could Have Done If Had More Time.
-- Incorporate a second camera to land the drone perfectly on the landing base
-- Incorporate obstruction avoidance using Lidar or RGB depth
-- add a solid landing base for the drone to land on the car
+- Arrest motion when drone leaves the frame or moves to land on the moving base

 ## Hardware